paulo-raca/ideas/README.md

 - Can be used to create soft serial port bridges
 - Superseeded by greybus?

+# Linux LED dithering
+- Not all led drivers support multiple brightness levels -- We could use dithering instead!

 # Highcharts
 - 3D
   - Proper support for rotating charts 360º -- Right now, the axis labels and ticks only work properly if the angle is +- 90º